SAP/node-rfc/doc/authentication.md

 noderfc.loadCryptoLibrary("/usr/local/sap/cryptolib/libsapcrypto.so")
 ```

+This API cannot reset a new path to the library during runtime.
+Once set, the path is definitive.

 ## SNC with user PSE

 User PSE is used for opening the SNC connection and the same PSE is used for the authentication (logon) in NW ABAP backend.